epfl-ada/ada-2022-project-armada/README.md

 > ### What is the ratio of women to men in cinema ?
 > 1. To start our investigation, we first explore ratio of women to men in overall cast, then by sorting by region or by genre.
-> 2. Then, we carry out the same analysis using the additionnal crew database from IMDB.
+> 2. Then, we carry out the same analysis using the additionnal crew database from IMDb.
 > 3. Finally, we will try to determine whether there is a correlation between the ratio of women in the film crew and in the film cast.
 >
 >Although the proportion of women in the industry can give us some good initial indicators as to the film industry gender gap, it omits an even more important indicator.
 What is the representation of women in these movies?
 Are they playing strong, impactful characters or are they playing roles dominated by men?

 > ### What is the impact of women in cinema?
-> 1. As a first approach, we are interested in the representation of women in popular films, regarding both the box office revenue and number of votes on IMDB (from the additionnal dataset).
-Considering the IMDB score, we continue the analysis continues by studying this time the representation of women in the well-received films.
+> 1. As a first approach, we are interested in the representation of women in popular films, regarding both the box office revenue and number of votes on IMDb (from the additionnal dataset).
+Considering the IMDb score, we continue the analysis continues by studying this time the representation of women in the well-received films.
 > 2. By working with the [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/), we expect to develop a mathematical model that would establish a score of female representation per movie based on the passiveness of female characters and their relationship to the male roles in this movie.
 >